thomaslantern/nes-basic-controls/README.md

 5) **NES First Game!
 (Birthday Blast)**: https://github.com/thomaslantern/nes-birthday-blast

 ## How to Compile "basiccontroller.asm"
-**_(the instructions here are similar to previous tutorials - if you've got a firm grip on how to compile at this point, you can probably skip this section)_**
+**_(the instructions here are similar to previous tutorials - if you've got a firm grasp on how to compile at this point, you can probably skip this section)_**

 If you're looking to compile the code, you'll need to use the VASM compiler.
 You can get it here: http://www.compilers.de/vasm.html .
 It's a great compiler that can be used for a variety of systems, and it was made by Dr. Volker Barthelmann.
 Check it out!

 ### To compile, we simply use:
 <pre><code>vasm6502_oldstyle.exe DIR/basiccontroller.asm -chklabels -nocase -Fbin -o "DIR2/basiccontroller.nes"</code></pre> where _DIR_ and _DIR2_ are the paths/directories for the source file and target file, respectively.
 (If you have the win32 version of vasm, you may need to use vasm_oldstyle_win32.exe instead).
-I have not compiled this in either linux or on a Mac, so there may be differences, but the documentation on VASM should be able to shed some light on any changes that might exist.
+I have not compiled this in either Linux or on a Mac, so there may be differences, but the documentation on VASM should be able to shed some light on any changes that might exist.

-<h1>Differences in Compilers</h1>
+## Differences in Compilers
-As mentioned in previous tutorials, a lot of NES programmers use a different compiler than VASM, ca65 (which is a companion assembler to the cc65 crosscompiler).
+As mentioned in previous tutorials, a lot of NES programmers use a different compiler than VASM, **_ca65_** (which is a companion assembler to the cc65 crosscompiler).
 Their code will look a little different than what you see here.
 I strongly recommend you stick with VASM as a compiler while learning these tutorials, at least until you better understand the basic code of ASM6502.

-<h1>How to Run "basiccontroller.nes"</h1>
+# How to Run "basiccontroller.nes"
 Assuming you've successfully followed the steps to compile above, you should now have an .nes file, "basiccontroller.nes".
 This file can be run in any NES (Nintendo Entertainment System) emulator.
-I tend to use Nestopia, but other NES developers really seem to enjoy FCEUX, so use whichever emulator you like to run it!
+I tend to use Nestopia, but other NES developers really seem to enjoy FCEUX, so use whichever emulator you like!

 It's a pretty simple program, as all you can do is walk back and forth in the little building that you're trapped inside.
 It might be a good thought exercise to look at the code to see why you can't escape the building!
 (I may spoil the thought exercise later in this tutorial, so be forewarned.)

 # How to Learn from the Basic Controller Tutorial